-Section 1: Magician Lake Summary (2017) 4 Section 2: Magician Lake Water Quality Data (2011-2017) 5 Section 3: Magician Lake Aquatic Vegetation Data (2017) 1 3 Section 4: Management Recommendations for 2018 2 20 he overall condition of Magician Lake is ranked in the top 10% of developed lakes of similar size in the state of Michigan.
-The water clarity in August of 2017 averaged around 15.5 feet which is higher than in 2016.
-This was surprising given the intense rainfall events that led to increased nutrients this year.
-The lake has enough nutrients (phosphorus and nitrogen) to support some algae and submersed aquatic plant growth, but the nutrient levels are still considered moderately low.
+Magician Lake 2019 Aquatic Vegetation, Water Quality, and 2020 Management Recommendations Report he overall condition of Magician Lake is ranked in the top 10% of developed lakes of similar size in the state of Michigan.
+The water clarity in August of 2019 averaged around 25.2 feet which is excellent given the intense rainfall events that led to increased nutrients this year in most lakes.
+Magician Lake has enough nutrients (phosphorus and nitrogen) to support some algae and submersed aquatic plant growth, but the nutrient levels are still considered moderately low.
 Invasive species such as Eurasian Watermilfoil (EWM), Curly-leaf Pondweed (CLP), and Starry Stonewort are able to grow in moderate nutrient waters and thus are a challenge to the Magician Lake ecosystem.
-All of these invasives were successfully managed in 2017.
+EWM and CLP have been successfully managed over the years due to intense survey efforts and rapid response treatments.
 Protection of the 22 native aquatic plant species is paramount for the health of the lake fishery and these plants should not be managed unless they are a nuisance to lakefront property owners and possess navigational and recreational hazards (i.e. overgrowth of pondweeds in the canals).